EndPointCorp/end-point-blog/2025/08/processing-payments-with-authorize-net-in-a-blazor-app.md

 }
 ```

-Those classes have the core logic for interacting with Authorize.NET to submit payment transactions using credit cards tokenized with Accept.js.
+Those classes have the core logic for interacting with Authorize.Net to submit payment transactions using credit cards tokenized with Accept.js.
 There are additional supporting DTOs used here like `PaymentTransactionResult` and `Order`.
 You can see them [on GitHub](https://github.com/megakevin/end-point-blog-blazor-authorize-net/tree/main/BlazorAuthorizeNet.WebApi/Models).

-The `AuthorizeNetPaymentGateway` class also employs various configuration settings necessary for interacting with Authorize.NET: `AuthNetEnvironment`, `AuthNetLoginId` and `AuthNetTransactionKey`.
+The `AuthorizeNetPaymentGateway` class also employs various configuration settings necessary for interacting with Authorize.Net: `AuthNetEnvironment`, `AuthNetLoginId`, and `AuthNetTransactionKey`.
 So we need to make sure to define them in the WebApi project's `appsettings.json` file:

 ```json
 {